torvalds/linux/Documentation/dev-tools/kgdb.rst

 3. gdbstub frontend (aka kgdb)

-   The gdbstub is located in ``kernel/debug/gdbstub.c``.
+   The gdbstub is located in ``kernel/de/gdbstub.c``.
 It contains:

    -  All the logic to implement the gdb serial protocol

 4. kdb frontend

-   The kdb debugger shell is broken down into a number of components.
+   The kdb deger shell is broken down into a number of components.
-   The kdb core is located in kernel/debug/kdb.
+   The kdb core is located in kernel/de/kdb.
 There are a number of helper functions in some of the other kernel components to make it possible for kdb to examine and report information about the kernel without taking locks that could cause a kernel deadlock.
 The kdb core